By Dr. Jim Romano and Nancy Steen — creators of the DAT Destroyer and OAT Destroyer Series

 85th–90th percentile → Very competitive

-For over 35 years, Dr. Jim Romano has helped thousands of students earn top DAT and OAT scores and enter competitive dental and optometry programs.
+For more than 35 years, Dr. Jim Romano has helped thousands of students earn top scores and enter competitive dental and optometry programs.

 Join our free study group and download Dr. Romano’s Biology Review in the Files section:

-Classes taught by Dr. Jim Romano — offered in-person at Snug Harbor and online for remote students.
+Classes taught by Dr. Romano are offered both in-person at Snug Harbor and live online:

 More Helpful DAT Resources

-If you want to understand how scores convert across sections under the new 200–600 scale, read this next:
+If you want to understand how individual section scores convert under the new three-digit system, read this next:

 Q: What is a competitive DAT percentile?

-A: Competitive DAT percentiles are typically 75th percentile or higher, with top-tier programs preferring 85th–90th percentile.
+A: Competitive percentiles are typically 75th percentile or higher, with top-tier programs preferring 85th–90th percentile and above.

 Q: Do dental schools look at percentiles?

 A: Yes.
-Percentiles help schools evaluate your performance relative to all test-takers nationwide.
+Percentiles help schools compare your performance directly to the national applicant pool.

 Q: Can study materials help raise my percentile?

 A: Yes.
-Students often increase their percentile with structured practice and high-quality resources like the DAT Destroyer and Math Destroyer.
+Students often see significant improvement through structured practice with resources like the DAT Destroyer and Math Destroyer.